katpavan/katpavan.github.io/portfolio.md

 ## E-commerce

-- [Baaz](https://baaz.live/) - Live commerce infrastructure for e-commerce stores.
-Stores can reveal exclusive collections with the help of an influencer or themselves via live shopping shows to a large audience.
-Stores can also setup a video call button so customers can talk to a shop owner one on one.
+- [Araavly](https://www.araavly.com/) - B2B cross-border eCommerce is broken & unorganized for India-to-US corridors, Araavly is fixing this.
+Previously was [Baaz](https://baaz.live/) doing live commerce infrastructure for e-commerce stores.
+Stores revealed exclusive collections with the help of an influencer or themselves via live shopping shows to a large audience.

 ## Plant based